 Becoming a new parent is exciting and enjoyable, but it can also be stressful.
-It is easy to become overwhelmed and confused while learning how to meet your own needs, the needs of your new baby, and navigating the routines of daily life.
+It is normal to feel overwhelmed and confused while learning how to meet your own needs, the needs of your new baby, and navigating the routines of daily life.

 What happens to kids during childhood shapes who they become as adults.
 Children who are nurtured and supported throughout childhood are more likely to thrive and live to their fullest potential.

-The quality of the responses and interactions between parents and their infants, is a key element in the infant’s development of a secure attachment, and it influences the child’s emotional, social, cognitive, and physical development.
+The quality of the responses and interactions between parents and their infants is a key element in the infant’s development of a secure attachment, and influences the child’s emotional, social, cognitive, and physical development.

 Every new mother needs plenty of rest while adjusting to physical changes, breastfeeding, and developing a routine with her newborn.
-It is ideal if her partner or family and friends help substantially with chores and meals for at least the first two weeks after childbirth, so that she can adequately attend to the infant’s needs.
+It is ideal for her partner or family and friends to help substantially with chores and meals for at least the first two weeks after childbirth so she can adequately attend to the infant’s needs.

 9 Tips for new moms: